 - DB Manager also tells me that the table has no "entry in geometry_columns".
 Not sure what to do about that.

 - I can confirm that all features get imported and are recognised by QGIS by looking at the attributes table.
 I also decided to give all polygons a label of their id.
 The id labels render properly for all polygons, including those that are not displayed.

 I am at a loss as to what is going on.
 Could someone check if QGIS is rendering OSM polygons properly by comparing their files with the OSM website to see if it is platform specific or version specific (or I'm doing something terribly wrong).

 Thanks for any help.

-#1 Updated by Joao Paulouro almost 6 years ago
+#1 Updated by Joao Paulouro about 6 years ago

 Whilst adding a primary key seems to help quite a lot, it is not necessary.

 The fix to get an osm2pgsql postgis table (and I now assume imposm as well) to display properly, has to do with the SRID.
 Regina's fix for Bug #9863 also takes care of the problem above.